 After the 1992 season, Lee left the team as a free agent, signing with the Rangers.
 He spent 2 seasons with the Rangers, hitting .256/.312/.322 in 168 games.
 After the 1994 season he signed with the Cardinals, but he only played one game there before being released and he didn’t play in the majors again.

-Lee is mostly remembered for his part in our collapse in 1987, when we lost our last 7 games, finishing 2 games back of the Tigers.
+Lee is kind of remembered for his part in our collapse in 1987, when we lost our last 7 games, finishing 2 games back of the Tigers.
 You might remember, on September 24th, Tigers’ DH Bill Madlock sliding into Tony Fernandez and knocking him out of the lineup for the rest of the season.
 Lee hit .200/.243/.286 playing short in Fernandez’ place, over those last 10 games and he made a costly error in our 12 inning lost to the Tigers in our second last game.

 Happy birthday Manuel.
 I hope it is a good one.